awsdocs/aws-freertos-docs/doc_source/userguide/device-tester-ui.md

-# Setup and run AWS IoT Device Tester for FreeRTOS with the user interface<a name="device-tester-ui"></a>
+# Use the IDT for FreeRTOS user interface to run the FreeRTOS qualification suite<a name="device-tester-ui"></a>

 Starting with IDT v4\.3\.0, AWS IoT Device Tester for FreeRTOS \(IDT\-FreeRTOS\) includes a web\-based user interface that enables you to interact with the IDT command line executable and related configuration files\.
 You can use the IDT\-FreeRTOS UI to create a new configuration to run IDT tests, or to modify an existing configuration\.
 You can also use the UI to invoke the IDT executable and run tests\.